 These roles can be held by volunteers in a small NGO, but they should be named in advance.
 Role clarity reduces confusion when the storm creates pressure.

-Use a Shared Map to Turn Reports Into Action
+How a Shared Map Turns Reports Into Action

 Hurricane response is location-driven.
 The same message can mean different things depending on where it happens.
 A request for water near a shelter, a flooded road near a delivery route, or a damage report near a senior housing complex all require different decisions.